Arcellx Inc. (ACLX) Shares Down Despite Recent Market Volatility

-Arcellx Inc. (NASDAQ: ACLX) has seen a decline in its stock price by -3.07 in relation to its previous close of 41.98.
-However, the company has experienced a -8.19% decline in its stock price over the last five trading sessions.
+The stock price of Arcellx Inc. (NASDAQ: ACLX) has plunged by -2.37 when compared to previous closing price of 37.94, but the company has seen a -8.97% decline in its stock price over the last five trading sessions.
 Barron’s reported on 12/09/22 that Arcellx Stock Surges on Multiple Myeloma Treatment Collaboration With Gilead

 Is It Worth Investing in Arcellx Inc. (NASDAQ: ACLX) Right Now?